MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/operator/azure-stack-manage-basics.md

 # <a name="weekly"></a>[Heti](#tab/weekly)

 1. Kapacitásának ellenőrzését.
-2. `isi status –verbose` futtatása a Avocent-kapcsolatban.
+2. Futtassa `isi status –verbose` a parancsot a Avocent-kapcsolatban.

 # <a name="monthly"></a>[Havi](#tab/monthly)